sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

 - `projects/project_libs/libubootdrivers`: Referred to as "the library" throughout.
 See [linked Git repository](https://github.com/sel4devkit/projects_libs/tree/maaxboard-usb/libubootdrivers).
 - `projects/uboot`: Fork of the U-Boot project source code (note, this is also symlinked to `projects/project_libs/libubootdrivers/uboot`).

+## Required Reading

+The engineer should be familiar with the following tools and concepts in order to add platform and driver support to the library.

+- *Device Tree*: An introduction to device tree data is [provided by the Linux documentation](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html) and by the [Zephyr project](https://docs.zephyrproject.org/2.6.0/guides/dts/intro.html).

+- *CMake*: Reference documentation is provided by [the CMake project](https://cmake.org/cmake/help/latest/), including details of the structure and syntax of the CMakeLists.txt file.

+- *CAmkES*: The seL4 foundation provides [documentation on its use of CAmkES](https://docs.sel4.systems/projects/camkes/) including tutorials.

 ## Add basic support to library

 To allow the library to be successfully compiled for a new platform, the following changes will need to be made to the library.